FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 ---
 layout: blog-post
 title: Announcing FusionAuth 1.37
-description: This release includes bug fixes, the ability to configure multi-factor authentication (MFA) requirements on an application by application basis, and webhooks enhancements.
+description: This release includes bug fixes, multi-factor authentication (MFA) policies for applications, an API to mark a user's email address as verified, and the ability to limit webhooks to a certain tenant.
 author: Dan Moore
 image: blogs/release-1-37/product-update-fusionauth-1-37.png
 category: blog